day8/re-com/src/re_demo/README.md

 If I set a style to nil  ....
 I got a completely incomprehensible error at run-time

-If I include [] as markup I get an error, but not a lot of information about where it occurs
+If I include [] as markup I get an error, but no  information about where it occurs